guettli/Microsoft-365-vs-Google-Workspace/README.md

 Google Workspace has no native client, which means that the solution from Google does not waste resources.

+# Snooze Mails

+There is a hany feature: [snooze mails until later](https://support.google.com/mail/answer/7622010?hl=en).

+ms365 has the same feature.
+Except, it does not work, at least not always.
+Often when I snooze an email in ms365, the mail which I want to reappear in two weeks, reappears in one minute.

 # Google wants my Feedback

 It is straight forware to send a feedback message to Google if something does not work as expected.
 In Gmail it is a "question-mark in a circle icon"